danmbrown/city-of-whispers/Moves.md

 If you meet any counter or demand, they comply.

-#### Weak Reactions: Demanding Action
+#### Weak Reactions
 - They comply with your request and pick a Consequence
-- They comply with your request until it costs them, hurts them, or they get a better offer
 - They request resources or compensation (money, favor, etc.) or credential to comply
 - They request ensuring their safety
 - They comply but in a diminished, indirect, or malicious way (holding something back)
 - They cannot comply with your request but offer something less important

-#### Weak Reactions: Demanding Information
-- They provide the information and pick a Consequence
-- They request resources or compensation (money, favor, etc.) or credential to divulge
-- They request anonymity
-- They provide some information but it is partially incomplete or incorrect
-- They can't answer what you're asking but offer something less important
+- (If directed to act) They comply with your request until it costs them, hurts them, or they get a better offer

 #### Consequences
-- Remain suspicious or skeptical of you
 - Reveal your intentions or actions to someone else
 - Become a loyal follower, perhaps to a fault
 - Intend revenge or betrayal